mattgaugercom/mattgaugercom.github.io/content/index.markdown

 A software developer at [Heroku](https://www.heroku.com).

-My interests include functional programming, machine learning and intelligent agents, and ubiquitous + wearable computing.
+My interests include functional programming, intelligent agents, and ubiquitous + wearable computing.
 On the practical side, I prefer to use Clojure & ClojureScript.
-I've spent a lot of time working with Ruby, JavaScript, and the standard assortment of developer tools: vim, emacs, git, and just about everything else.
+I've spent a lot of time working with Ruby, JavaScript, and the standard assortment of developer tools: vim, emacs, git, and the rest.

 Find me elsewhere: